Do you want to start a container farm business?

 We recommend that you start by looking for grants that you don’t have to pay back, then moving on to loans if you need more funding.

-In this article, we’re going to share 10 different loans and grants that can help you pay for part or all the setup costs of your container farm business.
+In this article, we’re going to share 10 ways, loan or grant, that can help you pay for part or all the setup costs of your container farm business.

 Let’s start with the grants available to beginning farmers.